Redefining Geography . . .

 How do those patterns change over time?

-4. How are rivers important?
+4. How do rivers impact PEEPs?

 In what ways do people depend on rivers?